 But let’s be honest, with just one day on your hands, you can see only a fraction of what the park has to offer.
 Stretched over a 369-square-mile area, Mount Rainier is crisscrossed with a network of scenic trails.

-Travels from Portland who have at least a weekend to explore the park should hike the Sunrise Rim Trail, Skyline Trail, and Burroughs Mountain Trail.
-Alternately, camp in the park and see what it looks like late in the evening, when the day hikers leave, and at dawn, when only birds disrupt morning serenity.
+Travelers from Portland who have at least a weekend to explore the park should hike the Sunrise Rim Trail, Skyline Trail, and Burroughs Mountain Trail.
+Alternately, camp in the park and see what it looks like late in the evening, when day hikers leave, and at dawn, when only birds disrupt morning serenity.

 Day Trips and Weekend Getaways from Portland: Map